 “Renaissance” is a term frequently used to describe the growth in nuclear power plant construction worldwide.
 I recently completed an examination of the nuclear power market and determined that this word (meaning “reborn” in French) has been misapplied.

-No nuclear power plants began construction in the US between 1979 and 2011 – now there are four: 1 in 2011 and three in 2012.
+No nuclear power plants began construction in the US between 1979 and 2011 – now there are four: 1 in 2011 (actually the restart of a plant whose construction began in 1976 and halted in 1985) and two in 2012.
 What’s unclear is whether there will be any more.
 Fifteen additional plants have been announced, but none have firm construction starts and a few of them have been “indefinitely deferred” or cancelled.
 During the 90’s and 2000’s a few plants in Europe began operation, mostly in France.
 There are only two currently under construction in France and Finland and both are considerably delayed and over budget.
 So I would not call what’s happening in Western Europe and the US a “renaissance” by any stretch.
 In Russia and Asia, however, it’s not a period of resurging nuclear interest.
 Nuclear power plant construction certainly slowed for a while, but by no means did it stop completely.
 In fact, a huge growth spurt is happening in South Korea, China, and Russia.
 In fact, from 2008 through 2012 China began construction of 30 GW of new plants.
 Japan had a number of plants in construction as well, but all have been suspended since Fukushima.

 At present there are 372 GW of nuclear power plants.
 They contributed about 12% of the world’s electricity production.
 Official forecasts predict an additional 117 GW to be installed by 2020, or an increase of about 23% at a cost of about $344 billion.
 Globally, the most likely new nuclear capacity installed by 2020 will be between two thirds and three fourths of the official forecasts and the invested capital about 75% to 85% of official.
 In fact, on a probabilistic basis, the official forecasts are higher than the highest metric on the distribution curves.